24anisha/copilot-evaluation-harness/README.md

 This repository is a work in progress.
 Currently, a sample of data from one of our five evaluation metrics is available to use.
 The data in this repository is parsed and utilized in tandem with [plum](https://github.com/24anisha/plum), which we use to programmatically interact with repositories (set up environment, run tests, change code, etc).

+### Installation
+- Copilot Evaluation Harness relies on the plum package
+- Go to https://github.com/24anisha/plum and download the repository. cd into the repo, create a conda environment, and run ` pip install -e .
+`
+.
+- Then open this repository, activate the plum conda environment, and again run ` pip install -r requirements.txt
+`
+.

 ### Ingestion
 The following code snippet allows you to iterate through the data for a specific evaluation metric and read the JSON file for each test case into a dictionary
 ```python